 While outdoor security cameras often deter burglars, they are still useful after a break-in.
 When you file a report with the police, you’ll be able to give them the security footage the day of the break-in so they can identify suspects.
 A home camera system can also capture suspicious behavior, like someone casing your house several days in advance.
 The sooner you report suspicious behavior to the police, the safer you and your family will be.

 Fire Pros is a security system company that offers commercial and home security systems to customers in six states.
-We cover all of Michigan, Indiana, and Ohio, and parts of Illinois, Wisconsin, and Kentucky.
+We cover all of Michigan and Indiana.
 To learn more about our security and alarm systems, call 1-800-968-2871.